EBI-Metagenomics/PIMENTO/README.md

 Where forward strand primers have the character `F` as the final character, and vice versa `R` for reverse strand primers.

 `-o <output_prefix>`: the prefix to be used on output files.

+`--merged`: this optional flag should be used when dealing with either **merged paired-end reads**, or **single-end reads**, so that PIMENTO can correctly identify reverse-orientation primers

 #### Outputs